jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ## Chapter 13—Moderation Is Natural

 The West was different.
 Not by intent, but by structure.
 It found more reciprocation because it was moderate.
 The power to create and modify society and technology was placed in many hands.
 Legislatures, courts, states, churches, unions, universities, private companies, and other institutions each held a piece, and none held enough to disregard a whole category of persons or ideas.
-As a result the amount diverse mass-produced products their could make with their resources, far exceeded anyone else.
+As a result, the diversity of mass-produced goods they could make with their resources far exceeded anyone else's

 Exclusion and oppression were real in the West, and often brutal.
 Government overreach existed.
 Businesses could be very selfish.
 But nothing was ever total, because there was always another jurisdiction, another employer, another lab.
 Western boardmates were more free to play the game, and so often had to make better deals with each other: a worker making a better product, a business giving a pay raise, or a bureaucrat writing a useful regulation.
 Like a squirrel who dislikes a nut, if they didn't their boardmate would move on to a different product, employer, or jurisdiction.
 The freedom to pick from among these options meant there was room and need for genotype and phenotype identities.